BDSM: Visibility

 Operation Spanner in the U.K. proves that BDSM practitioners still run the risk of being stigmatized as criminals.
 In 2003, the media coverage of Jack McGeorge showed that simply participating and working in BDSM support groups poses risks to one's job, even in countries where no law restricts it.
 Here a clear difference can be seen to the situation of homosexuality.
 The psychological strain appearing in some individual cases is normally neither articulated nor acknowledged in public.
 Nevertheless, it leads to a difficult psychological situation in which the person concerned can be exposed to high levels of emotional stress.

 In the stages of "self-awareness", he or she realizes their desires related to BDSM scenarios or decides to be open for such.
 Some authors call this internal coming-out.
-Two separate surveys on this topic independently came to the conclusion that 58 percent and 67 percent of the sample respectively, had realized their disposition before their 19th birthday.
+Two separate surveys on this topic independently came to the conclusion that 58 per cent and 67 per cent of the sample respectively, had realized their disposition before their 19th birthday.
 Other surveys on this topic show comparable results.
 Independent of age, coming-out can potentially result in a difficult life crisis, sometimes leading to thoughts or acts of suicide.
 While homosexuals have created support networks in the last decades, sadomasochistic support networks are just starting to develop in most countries.
 In German-speaking countries they are only moderately more developed.
 The Internet is the prime contact point for support groups today, allowing for local and international networking.
 In the U.S., Kink Aware Professionals (KAP) a privately funded, non-profit service provides the community with referrals to psychotherapeutic, medical, and legal professionals who are knowledgeable about and sensitive to the BDSM, fetish, and leather community.
 In the U.S. and the U.K., the Woodhull Freedom Foundation & Federation, National Coalition for Sexual Freedom (NCSF) and Sexual Freedom Coalition (SFC) have emerged to represent the interests of sadomasochists.
 The German Bundesvereinigung Sadomasochismus is committed to the same aim of providing information and driving press relations.
 In 1996, the website and mailing list Datenschlag went online in German and English providing the largest bibliography, as well as one of the most extensive historical collections of sources related to BDSM.